Skip to Main Content

 1. In the public domain or

-2. Is NOT fixed in a tangible medium
+2. Are NOT fixed in a tangible medium

 For example: